 Why Choose Us?

 The only comprehensive lymphedema program in South Florida.
-As one of only three lymphedema surgery programs in Florida, we offer innovative techniques to prevent and treat this condition.
-We take a collaborative approach to provide you individualized lymphedema care.
-Our cancer rehabilitation medicine specialists offer holistic care to improve your function and overall well-being.
+As one of only three lymphedema surgery programs in Florida, we offer innovative techniques to treat this lifelong disease.
 You won’t find this specialty care anywhere else in South Florida.

-Fellowship-trained, highly-specialized surgeons.
-Our plastic and reconstructive surgeons have extensive fellowship training in microsurgery, the type of surgery required to treat lymphedema.
+Fellowship-trained, highly specialized surgeons.
+The plastic and reconstructive surgeons at the University of Miami Health System Lymphedema Surgery program have extensive fellowship training in microsurgery, the type of surgery required to treat lymphedema.

 One of only 71 NCI-designated cancer centers in the United States.
 Sylvester Comprehensive Cancer Center is one of only two cancer centers in Florida that have been recognized by the National Cancer Institute.
 The team earned this distinction through its outstanding work conducting research in its laboratories, treating patients in its clinics and hospitals, and reaching out to medically underserved communities with innovative cancer prevention strategies.
 Our physicians work to advance the field of lymphedema treatment and prevention with new procedures.

 Multidisciplinary care, all in one place.
-The lymphedema surgery team is part of the multidisciplinary care you can receive at Sylvester Comprehensive Cancer Center.
+The Lymphedema Surgery Program is part of the multidisciplinary care you can receive at Sylvester Comprehensive Cancer Center.
 All of your physicians and providers, from your oncologist to your physical therapist, your surgeon to your dietitian, all work together to improve your quality of life.

 Teaching the next generation of healthcare providers.
 As an academic program, our physicians train the next generation of doctors and providers in many different specialties to offer high-care for lymphedema.
 With more providers experienced in lymphedema care, future patients can get the treatment they need.